Why do we need COP anyway? | DW | 20.10.2021

 With COP26 to get underway in Glasgow in a few weeks, let's assess what has been achieved — and what hasn't — over the past quarter of a century of climate conferences.

-At its very first meeting in Berlin in 1995, the members of COP already saw the need to reduce emissions and agreed to meet annually to discuss how to maintain control over global warming.
+At the COP's very first meeting, in Berlin in 1995, the members already saw the need to reduce emissions and agreed to meet annually to discuss how to maintain control over global warming.

 But what concrete actions have 25 years of these meetings resulted in so far?
 According to most climate change activists, not that many.